benito-tondreaux/buda-exercise/README.md

 -------

 First, the solution was created on `ruby 2.7.2`.
-To run the solution only you have to run on console:
+To run the solution you have to run on console:

     ruby main.rb <red.txt> <name_node_start> <name
     _node_end> <color_train>

 Where:

-* `red.txt:` File that contains the metro red.
+* `red.txt:` File that contains the metro network.

 * `name_node_start:` Name of the station where the train start.